ScrapeGraphAI/docusaurus-docs/docs/Nodes/search_node.md

-# 🪮 Search internet Node
+# 🪮 SearchInternetNode

 ## Introduction
-Node for searching in the internet
+The `SearchInternetNode` is used for searching on the internet.

 ## Usage
 ```python